 Optional Practical Training STEM extension

 A Social Security Number is a unique, nine-digit number assigned by the government, which authorizes individuals to work in the United States and determines eligibility for social security benefits.
-The Social Security Administration (SSA) will not assign you a number just to enroll in a college.
-Please read the Social Security Administration's document titled, "International Students and Social Security Numbers".
-The Social Security Administration provides automated phone service 24 hours a day at 1-800-772-1213 or you can visit their website at http://www.socialsecurity.gov/.
+A Social Security number (SSN) is issued to track earnings over a worker’s lifetime.
+The Social Security number itself is not a work permit.
+Employment is required in order to obtain a Social Security card.

 F-1 students, and their dependents, may be eligible to drive a motor vehicle while residing in the United States.
 However, those who wish to operate a vehicle must successfully apply for and receive a driver’s license.
 Driving a car without a driver’s license is illegal.
 To acquire a driver’s license, you must apply for one at your local Department of Motor Vehicles (DMV), which can have a different name in some states.

 Arizona DMV = https://azdot.gov/motor-vehicles/driver-services

 While the application process for receiving a driver’s license may be different in each state, the basic steps are very similar.
 These steps include: